joelhawksley/identity/resume.md

 - Presenter at RailsConf 2019, 2020, 2021 and 2022, Brighton Ruby 2022, RubyConf 2021, RubyDay 2021, RubyConf Taiwan 2019
 - Guest on Remote Ruby, Ruby on Rails, Ruby Blend, Code with Jason and Ruby Rogues podcasts
 - Contributor to Rails core
+- RailsConf and RubyConf Scholar Guide
 - Active member of Boulder Ruby Meetup since 2016
 - Mentor of dozens of aspiring software engineers in the community
 - Big Brothers Big Sisters mentor since 2017
-- Local Board of Adjustment member since 2021
+- Louisville, Colorado Board of Adjustment boardmember since 2021

 ## Experience